anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter05.md

 <p align="center"><b>Table 5-3-10:</b> DNS server information.</p>

 <a name="5.3.11"></a>
-### 5.3.11 Deployment host informations
+### 5.3.11 Deployment host information
-Deployment host setting, which should have the access for the openstack nodes network.
+Deployment host setting, which must have the access for the openstack nodes network.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|